-As any expat who has made Singapore home will tell you, the Little Red Dot has a fascinating history and is a rich cultural heritage.
-But how well do you know really know your adopted home?
+As any expat who has made Singapore home will tell you, the Little Red Dot has a fascinating history and has a rich cultural heritage.
+But how well do you really know your adopted home?
 Here are 20 quirky facts about Singapore for trivia buffs which you can use to impress your friends!

 2. The longest human tooth ever extracted was removed from a patient in Singapore, in 2009.
 It measured 3.2 centimetres in length.